Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/getting-started/webui-guide.md

 - View command output in real time
 - Useful for quick diagnostics and file transfers

 > **Limitation**: Wi-Fi and BLE commands (e.g., `scanap`, `karma start`, `blescan`) cannot run here because the device's radio is hosting the access point.
-Use the Dual Comm tab to send these commands to a paired device instead.
+Running them locally temporarily suspends the AP; to keep GhostNet online, use the Dual Comm tab to send these commands to a paired device instead.

 ### Help